You are really welcome to get married at St Werburgh’s and we’ll do everything we can to make your wedding day personal to you.

 One really important point to get clear right at the start

-We never ever, under any circumstances work with wedding planners!
-Nor will we plan or negotiate with parents, siblings, friends about anything to do with your wedding…. its your day and the only people we will work with are you.
-If you are using a wedding planner then they have absolutely no involvement in any aspect of what happens in or around, before, during or after the church service….
+We never work with wedding planners!
+Nor will we plan or negotiate with parents, siblings, friends about anything to do with your wedding…. its your day and you must be able to have trust in us.
+If you are using a wedding planner then just let them know that they aren’t going to be involved in any way with the ceremony or what happens before and after the service at church.

 Arranging a wedding is a huge practical undertaking and we’ve pulled together all the information you need in the section below.